 Don’t Spend It All At Once

-So they understand credit cards and how they work give them a task to do to really understand that it’s not free cash, you will have to pay for it eventually!
+- So they understand credit cards and how they work to give them a task to do to really understand that it’s not free cash, you will have to pay for it eventually!
 Reinforce the idea that waiting pays off.
-Why not make cookies together, but make sure you have some store bought ones in the cupboard.
+Why not make cookies together, make sure you have some store-bought ones in the cupboard.
 Getting the ingredients and making something from scratch together may take longer but it’s way more fun.